f5njustus/F5_bot_defense_for_AWS_CloudFront/lab1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 1. Add the **Web Client JavaScript Path**.

 Important Note:**Web Client JavaScript Settings** is relevant only if you have web protected endpoints.
-If you are only protecting mobile app endpoints, do not enter insertion or exlusion paths.
+If you are only protecting mobile app endpoints, do not enter insertion or exclusion paths.
 Skip to Mobile SDK settings.

 |lab1_updated18|